 Note: The manufacturer recommends installing only approved matched indoor and outdoor systems.
+All of the manufacture's split systems are AHRI rated with Piston/TXV/EEV indoor systems.
 Some of the benefits of installing approved matched indoor and outdoor split systems are maximum efficiency, optimum performance and the best overall system reliability.